 - Lor from The Weekenders is her parent's only daughter and has so many brothers that she loses count of how many there actually are.

-- Wendy from Gravity Falls is the oldest and the only girl in a family of four children.
+- Wendy from Gravity Falls is the oldest and only daughter of four children.

 - Odd Della Robbia from Code Lyoko has five older sisters who like to pick on him.